 It was important to leave the brown base layer grinning thorough, to suggest the sandy bottom of the pool.
 I also layered on some neat titanium white, to suggest some foam on the water at the base of the tree.

-Switch To a 1" Artists Brush
+Switch to a 1-Inch Artist's Brush

-Once the water was dry, I switched to the 1" artists brush and began blocking in the main trees in the same way that I did the background foliage, and I also added more detail to the stepping stones.
+Once the water was dry, I switched to the 1" artist's brush and began blocking in the main trees in the same way that I did the background foliage, and I also added more detail to the stepping stones.

 As the light is coming from the right of centre, the trees and stones will be lighter on that side, so I kept my paler values for the right side of each branch and stepping stone.

-I kept working over the entire painting, standing back and reviewing each layer as I did so, until I thought the piece was finished.
+I kept working over the entire painting, standing back and reviewing each layer as I did so until I thought the piece was finished.

-When To Stop Painting
+When to Stop Painting

 This is always a difficult question, as it's so easy to completely overdo a piece of work.
-In my years as an artist, I've developed a plan to help stop me overpainting and completely ruining a picture.
+In my years as an artist, I've developed a plan to help stop me from overpainting and completely ruining a picture.

 I quit painting when I'm just about happy with the work.
 It then goes up on the wall in my studio, or I might leave it on my lovely scholar's easel, either way, I look at it in passing every day, and gradually things that need altering or resolving further begin to grate on me.
 After a few weeks of this almost passive observation, I take the painting down, make any obvious alterations, then put it back on display.